Contributed by Tracie Blake

 The mixture is stirred to a soft pancake-like mixture.
 The mixture is then spooned into a frying pan of oil and fried until golden brown on both sides.

-Restaurateurs and other cooks have added another twist to the Jamaican Dumplings where they stuff them with cooked meat and vegetables of choice.
+Restaurateurs and other cooks have added another twist to dumplings where they stuff them with cooked meat and vegetables of choice.
 Common stuffing includes chicken and callaloo among others.

 Make sure you subscribe to my free monthly e-zine My Island Jamaica Digest (MIJD) and stay with the latest from Jamaica!